2022 Historic Grand Prix of Monaco: Série G

-David Shaw in an Arrows A4 struggled to get away on the formation lap; he received a push start but did not make it to his original position of third by the end of the lap.
-He moved through the grid to recover his spot, but incurred a 10 second penalty for doing so. in a Williams FW08C had also failed to get away and did not start the race.
-Marco Werner in a Lotus 87B and Michael Lyons in a Lotus 92 ran first and second, trading fastest laps for the opening phase of the race.
-Eventually Lyons' challenge faded somewhat and Nick Padmore in a Lotus 88B began to challenge him for second.
+David Shaw (Arrows A4) struggled to get away on the formation lap; he received a push start but did not make it to his original position of third by the end of the lap.
+He moved through the grid to recover his spot, but incurred a 10 second penalty for doing so.
+Frits van Eerd (Williams FW08C) had also failed to get away and did not start the race.
+Marco Werner (Lotus 87B) and Michael Lyons (Lotus 92) ran first and second, trading fastest laps for the opening phase of the race.
+Eventually Lyons' challenge faded somewhat and Nick Padmore (Lotus 88B) began to challenge him for second.
 Behind them, Shaw and Mark Hazell in another FW08C battled for fourth place.
-On lap 12 of 18, Christophe d'Ansembourg in a Williams FW07C brushed the barriers in the tunnel and damaged his suspension, causing him to retire from the race.
+On lap 12 of 18, Christophe d'Ansembourg (Williams FW07C) brushed the barriers in the tunnel and damaged his suspension, causing him to retire from the race.
 He left a large piece of debris on the exit of the Nouvelle Chicane, which Shaw ran over on the next lap.
 Immediately after, Shaw's car suffered a failure on entry to Tabac and he crashed heavily into the wall.
 He walked away unscathed.
-At the restart after the ensuing full course yellow, Jamie Constable in a Tyrrell 011 pressured Padmore for third place but endured heartbreak when his car came to a stop within sight of the finish line on the final lap.
+At the restart after the ensuing full course yellow, Jamie Constable (Tyrrell 011) pressured Padmore for third place but endured heartbreak when his car came to a stop within sight of the finish line on the final lap.
 He ended up classified eighth, the first car a lap down.
-Alejandro Walter Chahwan in a March 811 suffered a retirement shortly after the final restart.
+Alejandro Walter Chahwan (March 811) suffered a retirement shortly after the final restart.
 Hazell was fifth with two laps to go, but suddenly fell to ninth.
 He set the fastest lap on the final tour, a small consolation having lost so many places late in the race.